trothr/blog/Marilyn/2020/20200328-marilyn-the-celebrity.md

 Forgetting now exactly what the question was, but I remember that ole Dave didn't give us the thoughtful answer we were after.
 (It was more of a common sense rebuttal, thank you, or not.)
-But she got on the air yet agani.
+But she got on the air yet again.

 ## Twitter and Facebook

-Later, Marilyn "followed" various local radio and TV personalities on Facebook or (especially Twitter.
+Later, Marilyn "followed" various local radio and TV personalities on Facebook or (especially) Twitter.
 Occasionally she'd comment on a post and actually get a response from the celebrity of the page in question.